qsys-plugins/BasePlugin/README.md

 This is a template plugin that you can download with some pre-written Lua code to get you started.

+Please note when cloning, the --recursive call should be used to ensure proper cloning of the PluginCompile submodule

 ## PluginCompile

 This is a submodule built for VS Code.
 Please note it is not intended to be used for any other source code editors.